sbb-design-systems/lyne-components/src/components/sbb-header/readme.md

 </sbb-header>
 ```

-### Positioning and visibility
+### Style

+Setting the `expanded` property will cause the `sbb-header` component to take up the full width of the page.

 The height of the header can be overridden by re-defining the css variable `--sbb-header-height`.

-Setting the `expanded` property will cause the `sbb-header` component to take up the full width of the page.
+To avoid that tabbed/focused elements get hidden behind the header,
+it's recommended to set on the `<html>` tag the CSS property `scroll-padding-top` to `var(--sbb-header-height)` or to a greater value.
+With this, it's ensured that content will be visible all the time.

+The default `z-index` of the component is set to `10`; to specify a custom stack order, the `z-index` can
+be changed by defining the CSS variable `--sbb-header-z-index`.

+#### Positioning and visibility

 By default, the `sbb-header` has a fixed position at the top of the page;
 when the page is scrolled down, a box-shadow appears below it and the component remains visible.
 It's possible to change this behavior by setting the `hideOnScroll` property to `true`, or adding the `hide-on-scroll`
 attribute: in this case, the box-shadow is still set, but the component disappears when the page is scrolled down and
 then reappears as soon as it's scrolled up.
 It's also possible to bind this behaviour to something other than the `document`,
 using the `scrollOrigin` property, which accepts an `HTMLElement` or the id of the element to search for.

 ```html